BIODYNAMIC® FARMING IS REGENERATIVE FARMING

 Biodynamic farming can reverse climate change

 - Other than the ocean, the soil holds the most carbon of any other place in the world, which is important for the natural balance of the earth and what we grow in it.
 Unfortunately, agricultural practices have degraded our soil to the point where much of it isn’t able to hold carbon.
 As deforestation and industrial agriculture methods take over massive portions of the world’s agricultural areas, the carbon in soil is released into the air as Carbon Dioxide (CO2).
 This increases the amount of CO2 in the air and contributes to global warming and climate change.
-By using organic fertilizer, no-tillage, crop rotation, and composting soil, Biodynamic farming practices take an environmentally friendly approach that can recover from degradation and actually reverse the process.
+By using organic fertilizer, no-tillage, crop rotation, cover crops and composting soil, Biodynamic farming practices take an environmentally friendly approach that can recover from degradation and actually reverse the process.
 These practices take CO2 out of the air and instead absorb it.
 This concept, called regenerative farming, has been shown to absorb nearly 3% of global carbon emissions.
 Some scientists estimate that with enough regenerative farming, the global carbon emissions absorbed back into the soil could be up to 15%.
 Studies show that the soil may be our best chance to reverse the effects of global warming and CO2 emissions.

 Maintaining the purity of the finished product